giubacc/grog/README.md

 ## Network protocol

 grog's network protocol uses both multicast UDP and TCP.
-The protocol relies on the *timestamp* produced by grog nodes to serialize the actions over the maps.
+The protocol relies on *timestamps* produced by grog nodes to serialize the actions over the maps.
 Due to this, hosts's clocks are *strongly* required to be synched.
 The protocol does not contemplate a *master* election between nodes.